Ubspy/Robotics-Tutorial/readme.md

 int result = 1;
 ```

+Additionally, if you created the variable inside the `for loop`, remember scope.
+The `scope` of that variable would be stuck to inside the for loop, and we wouldn't be able to access it outside the for loop.

 Why do we set it to 1?
 Well let's think about the strange cases, any number to the 0th power is one, so let's talk about is `powerNum` is 0.
 In that case, we will get to the for loop, it'll set `i` to 0, and check if `i < powerNum`.
 Since they're both 0, this is the same as `0 < 0`, which is false.
 This means the loop will not run, and the final value of `result` will be 1.
 If they type in 1, it'll multiply 1 by 2, and we'll have 2.
 Similar with higher powers.
 Now all we need to do is multiply result by 2 each time we loop, and print out the result.
 Go ahead and try that out.
 <details>
 	<summary>It should look something like this:</summary>